SEND Overview and Information Report

 Management of SEND

 The Senior Director in charge of Inclusion and Safeguarding, including SEND is Mrs H Cook and she has overall responsibility for day-to-day operation of SEND in school.
 The SEN Governor is Claire Cheetham.
 Contact details for these members of staff are given at the end of the Information Report.)

 Oversee the operation of the provision for pupils with SEND.

-Organise and manage the work of the Teaching Assistants.
+Organise and manage the work of the Achievement Support Assistants.

 Maintain the SEND register and the required documentation.

-Ensure records on all SEN pupils are kept securely and regularly monitored and reviewed.
+Ensure records on all SEN pupils are kept securely, regularly monitored, and reviewed.

 Liaise with parents, teachers, and external agencies.

 Ensure annual reviews for pupils in receipt of EHCPs are completed.

-Provide regular CPD training and information sharing for all teaching staff.
+Provide regular professional growth and information sharing for all teaching staff.

 Regularly review and monitor SEN provision within the school and oversee intervention as appropriate.

-Initiate and take part in formal meetings with external agencies regarding pupils to be assessed.
+Initiate and participate in formal meetings with external agencies regarding pupils to be assessed.

 Ensure standardised screening tests are provided for pupils demonstrating difficulties.

-Carry out assessment for Access Arrangements and liaise with the examinations officer.
+Carry out an assessment for Access Arrangements and liaise with the examinations officer.

-Hold regular information sharing meetings with the Headteacher and Senior Leadership Team.
+Hold regular information-sharing meetings with the Headteacher and Senior Leadership Board.

 The school adheres to the admissions policy of the LA, and therefore there is no special provision under admission arrangements for limiting or promoting access for students with SEN who do not have an EHCP.
 Students with an EHCP may name North Chadderton as their preferred school in line with the SEN Code of Practice 2015; the school will then complete consultations with the local authority about the provision required to maintain a place at North Chadderton.